 For major road repairs, new projects or work that is contracted out, please visit our Project Management group.

 - Pavement Manual – The Public Works Department has put a Pavement Management Program in place to aid with pavement repair in the City of O’Fallon.
 As part of this program, each street in the City has been rated on a scale of 0 to 100, with 0 being the worst condition and 100 being the best condition.
 These ratings help City Staff determine which streets are most in need of repairs so that they can be scheduled when appropriate.
-To learn more about the City’s approach to Pavement Management, as well as recent completed projects, please download the 2018 Pavement Manual.
+To learn more about the City’s approach to Pavement Management, as well as recent completed projects.
+To request a copy, please call 636-240-2000.

 The right-of-way is generally defined as the land opened, reserved or dedicated for a street, utility infrastructure or other public purpose.
 In O’Fallon, a majority of the right-of-way within a subdivision is 50-feet wide which generally extends it to 12-feet behind the back of curb.
 Maintenance of the right-of-way from the back of curb to the property line is the responsibility of the adjacent property owner and with the exception of mailboxes, adjacent property owners are not to place permanent or semi-permanent structures in the right-of-way.